The University of Texas at Dallas

 The Sociology Club at UT Dallas is a way for sociology students to be heard.
 The organization offers students the opportunity to discuss and question the state of society’s institutions; inequality among races, classes, and genders; structural barriers and systems in healthcare, education, and religion; and social policy and how it affects society.

-Advisor: Carol Cirulli Lanham
+Advisor: Dr. Carol Cirulli Lanham

 Email: cclanham@utdallas.edu